Outdoor Grilling Safety

 - Propane and charcoal BBQ grills should only be used outdoors.

-- The grill should be placed away the home or deck railings, and out from under eaves and overhanging branches.
+- The grill should be placed away from the home or deck railings, and out from under eaves and overhanging branches.

 - Children and pets should be at least three feet away from any grill area.